 You can read more about image stacking in this article about editing techniques for astrophotography.

-> For the Curious Minds: the Science Behind the 500 Rule
+The Science Behind the 500 Rule

-> The idea behind the 500 rule is to provide an easy way to guesstimate the longest exposure time for which the stars’ movement is not noticeable.
+The idea behind the 500 rule is to provide an easy way to guesstimate the longest exposure time for which the stars’ movement is not noticeable.

 The sky rotates 360 degrees in 24 hours or 0.0042 arc degrees per second.
 A full-frame camera with a 24mm lens will have a horizontal view of about a 73.7 degree.